 About us

 The Vicary/Vickery Surname Project welcomes all participants.
 Surnames included in this project are Vickery, Vicary, Vickrey, and Vickers, as well as alternate spellings including Vacherie, Vicarey, Vicari, Vicaris, Vicars, Viccari, Viccars, Viccary, Vicery, Vickary, Vicker, Vickers, Vickory, Vickroy, Victory, Vicory, Vicrey, Vicroy, Vikery, Vikory, Vikrey, and Vikroy.
 Vickery is the most common spelling in use today.
-We encourage you to join today!
+We encourage Vickery descendants of all spellings to join today!

 In contrast, the Vickers surname evolved from the earlier "Viccars" spelling recorded anciently in Durham, England.
 In 20th century England, the Vickers surname was most commonly found in Yorkshire, Lancashire, and Lincolnshire, followed by Durham, Cheshire and Derbyshire.
 Worldwide, the Vickers surname is most commonly found in the United States, followed by the United Kingdom, Australia, and Canada.

 The Vickery surname and alternate spellings have been researched in the past by Ian Vicary, as part of the Vicary/Vickery One-Name Study.
-You may learn more about this research by visiting the Vicary/Vickery One-Name Study website at the following link:
+Learn more about this research by visiting the Vicary/Vickery One-Name Study website at the following link:

 https://one-name.org/name_profile/vicary/

-Join FTDNA Vickery Surname Project today by purchasing a Y-DNA test.
-The Y-DNA test tells you about your direct male line from your father, his father, and on back in time for generations on the paternal line.
-You must be male to take this test, and you should have one of the surnames shown.
+New members may join FTDNA Vickery Surname Project by purchasing a Y-DNA test.
+Y-DNA is inheritable through one's direct paternal line from one's father and his father, and on back in time for generations on the paternal line.
+Only male persons may purchase a Y-DNA test.
+In order to join Vickery Surname Project, new members should have one of the surnames shown in the list above.
 If there is a Vicary, Vickery, or other variant-spelling in your direct male line, you are welcome to participate.
-If you are female, you will need to find a Vickery paternal-line male in your family tree to participate and represent your tree on the Vickery Y-DNA Results Chart.
+If you are female, please find a Vickery paternal-line male in your family tree to participate and represent your tree on the Vickery Y-DNA Results Chart.
 In addition, all persons with a Vickery lineage anywhere in their family tree may join on autosomal DNA results (FTDNA Family Finder test).

 We encourage males to order a Y-DNA test for 67, 111, or 700 markers.
 If you order fewer markers, you may upgrade later, though this costs a little more.
-The Big Y 700 test at 700 STR markers, with SNP results included, is the highest level Y-DNA test available and was developed as the gold-standard paternal-line test for FTDNA surname projects.
+The Big Y 700 test provides results for 700 STR markers with SNP results included.
+It is the highest level Y-DNA test available and was developed as the gold-standard paternal-line test for FTDNA surname projects.
 We encourage all previously-tested members to consider an upgrade to Big Y 700 from their current 37, 67 or 111-marker test.

 Your participation is an opportunity to uncover information not provided in the paper records, which may further your research of your family tree.
 As the project progresses, the results for the various family trees will provide information on the evolution of the surname.